artcom/acms-compose/README.md

   ```
 * deploy with `docker-compose --env-file .env.demo -f docker-compose.yml -f docker-compose-gateway-http.yml up`
 * the UI can be reached at http://127.0.0.1
+* clone the config with ` git clone http://127.0.0.1/services/acms-config`

 ## Edit content